Current Market Rates

 Commercial real estate is defined as any property where the majority of its use (generally at least 50%) falls under commercial or business usage.
 Commercial properties include: office buildings, strip malls, hotels/motels, shopping centers, warehouses, and more.
 Commercial mortgages are available for all types of commercial properties.

-Commercial mortgages also apply to Multifamily properties (apartments, mobile home parks, student housing, and senior housing) if the property is comprised of five or more residential units.
+Commercial mortgages also apply to Multifamily properties (apartments, mobile home parks, student housing, and senior housing) if the property comprises of five or more residential units.

 Why use a commercial real estate loan?